-- Did you remember to click the “Schedule” button after changing the date/time?
-For the post to publish, the Schedule button must be clicked.
+- Did you click the “Schedule” button after changing the date/time settings?
+For a post to publish, you must click the Schedule button.

 - Did you schedule too many posts for publishing?
 Are you using bulk post scheduling plugins to queue up thousands of posts?
-Depending on your hosting setup, you could experience problems.
-If so, try decreasing the number of scheduled posts and see if this fixes the problem.
+Depending on the resources of your web server, you could experience problems.
+If so, try lowering the number of scheduled items and see if this solves the issue.

-You can automate various aspects of publishing and scheduling your content in WordPress using plugins.
+You can automate various aspects of publishing and scheduling content in WordPress using plugins.

 Queuing Posts For Publishing

-Whenever you create a new WP post or page, you have the option of queuing the post for publishing later …
+When you create a new post or page, the plugin gives you the option of queuing your post for publishing later …

-This is great if you are scheduling various posts for publishing at a later date and would like these to be published in a specific order, or at certain times and intervals …
+This is great if you are scheduling multiple posts for publishing at a later date and would like these to be published in a certain order, or between specific times and intervals …

-There are a number of plugins that let you “autoblog” (adding content automatically to WordPress sites).
+There are a number of plugins designed for “autoposting” or “autoblogging” (adding content automatically to WordPress sites).

 (Auto Post Scheduler Options screen)

-Although you may not need to use all of the features of an “autoblogging” plugin, a plugin like WPRobot includes a module that allows you to bulk import posts or article files into your WordPress site and then set these to publish automatically at regular or random intervals in the future.
+Although you may not want to use all of the features of an “autoblogging” plugin, a plugin like WP Robot includes a module that allows you to bulk import posts or article files into your WordPress site set these to automatically publish at regular or random intervals in the future.

-For more information, go here: WPRobot – WordPress Plugin
+For more details about this plugin, go here: WP Robot – WP Plugin

 If you plan to run a membership-style website, most professional WordPress membership plugins allow you to schedule your content to be ‘drip-fed’ to members at intervals that you specify (e.g. every 7 days, etc.).